Getting engaged? You could win free Cracker Barrel for a year

 According to the restaurant chain’s website, five couples will receive the prize.
 All they have to do is film themselves getting engaged at any Cracker Barrel Old Country Store location nationwide.

 To be eligible for the prize, Cracker Barrel says to upload a publicly-viewable video to Instagram between Feb.
-10-16 with a caption explaining why you chose to get engaged at Cracker Barrel.
+10 to Feb.
+16 with a caption explaining why you chose to get engaged at Cracker Barrel.

 The chain’s website says to include the following hashtags: #ISaidYesAtCrackerBarrel and #Contest, and tag Cracker Barrel’s official Instagram account: @crackerbarrel.